Pinguino : net even anders Posted on 18/03/2016 .

 It makes you write easily your application without spending hours learning pragma, configuration bits or command line compiler.

-Pinguino's IDE, libraries and compilers are all available for GNU/Linux, Windows and Mac OS X.
+Pinguino's IDE, libraries and compilers are all available for 32-Bit as well as 64-Bit GNU/Linux, Windows and Mac OS X.